Bhagavad Gita Chapter 13 Verse 27 Meaning

 Available in 28 languages

-This verse from Chapter 13 of the Bhagavad Gita highlights a practical insight: Wherever a being is born, whether unmoving or moving, know thou, O best of the Bharatas (Arjuna), that it is from the union of the field and its knower.
+The Gita addresses nature and spirit with characteristic directness here.
+Wherever a being is born, whether unmoving or moving, know thou, O best of the Bharatas (Arjuna), that it is from the union of the field and its knower.
+Within the broader arc of Chapter 13, this verse builds on Krishna's systematic exposition of knowledge.
+What distinguishes this verse is its integration of nature and spirit with the broader framework of the Gita's philosophy.

 — Explained by the Nitya Team